 Friends of St. Thomas Law Student Scholarships

-Established in 2000, this special scholarship fund is the pooled scholarship gifts from friends and alumni of St. Thomas University School of Law.
-It provides the School of Law with additional resources to assist law students with financial need.
+Established in 2000, this special scholarship fund is the pooled scholarship gifts from friends and alumni of St. Thomas University College of Law.
+It provides the College of Law with additional resources to assist law students with financial need.

 Harold W. “Butch” Gabel III St. Thomas More Award

 This award is presented annually to a second- or third-year law student “who courageously promotes the integration of morality within the fabric of the law.”
 Harold W. “Butch” Gabel III was a second-year law student when he died tragically in a motorcycle accident.
 Ranked in the top 5% of his class, Butch served as a Dean’s Fellow and had a real love of the law.
 He was a founding member of the College of Law’s St. Thomas More Catholic Law Society because of his concern that morals and ethics be an integral part of legal decision-making as well as of the Federalist Society, demonstrating a fervor and passion for the law and the culture it guides.